devops329/devops/instruction/gitHub/gitHub.md

 ### Branching commands

 In order to understand how branching works, it helps to remember that the **main**, or master, branch is simply a branch that started with a commit that has no parent.
-A commit is represented by a SHA hash code that serves as the unique ID for the commit and is created from the changes the commit represents.
+A commit is represented by an SHA hash code that serves as the unique ID for the commit and is created from the changes the commit represents.
 As additional commits are made to the main branch, they create a linear chain where each commit contains only the changes that the commit contributes to the chain.

 ![Main branch](mainBranch.png)